 Cooperating organizations are reputable non-Rotary organizations or academic institutions that provide expertise, infrastructure, advocacy, training, education, or other support for the grant.
 Cooperating organizations must agree to comply with all reporting and auditing activities required by The Rotary Foundation and provide receipts and proof of purchase as required.
+No more than six global grants may be approved in one Rotary year for projects involving a single cooperating organization.
 Universities hosting scholars are not considered a cooperating organization.